M. A. Ayyangar: Later life and death

+Legacy

 A life size bronze statue of this celebrated statesman was erected at his hometown Tirupathi in 2007.

 Personal life

 M. A. Ayyangar was born on 4 February 1891 in the village of Thiruchanur, near the world-famous temple town Tirupati, in Tirupati district.
 His father was M. Venkatavaradhachariar.
 M. A. Ayyangar worked as mathematics Teacher in Pachaiyappa's College at Esplanade, Chennai.
 Ayyangar married Choodammal in 1919, with whom he had four sons and eight daughters.